 Traditional paths into a criminal justice career often involve law enforcement or corrections.
-But while a Lakeland College degree certainly prepares students for those fields, criminal justice degree holders are branching out into many other types of careers.
+But while a Lakeland University degree certainly prepares students for those fields, criminal justice degree holders are branching out into many other types of careers.

 This major provides opportunities to explore specialized areas such as offender assessment and rehabilitation, criminal investigation, evidence-based “best practices” in criminal justice, race and crime and the understanding of violent crime.

 When Rikki Vela arrived at Lakeland as a freshmen, she was set on a career in law enforcement and a retirement job as a mortician.
 This summer, an internship experience near home introduced her to a career that’s the best of both worlds – the coroner’s office.

 Vela, a senior criminal justice major from Waukegan, Ill., interned in the Lake County Coroner’s office from early May through early August.
 She assumed the experience would include lots of paperwork and office-related tasks, but she was pleasantly surprised at the amazing experiences that awaited her.

 She did her share of paperwork, but she also went on ride-alongs for cases involving fatalities, assisted with autopsies and finger printed cadavers in what became a very hands-on internship.

 The experience led her to enthusiastically shift her post-Lakeland career focus.

 “I want to be a deputy coroner or a death investigator, which are the same person, depending on the department,” Vela said.
 “It’s like being a police officer and mortician at same time.”